cpgeier/SantosNet/README.md

 2. Keras, Tensorflow, Numpy, h5py

-2. A GPU with equal to or more than 6 Gigabytes of VRAM.
+2. A GPU with 6 or more gigabytes of VRAM.
 A 980ti is barely able to simultaneously run the model and the game.

 ## Files